 3. Three beautiful squares in a row

-Timişoara is all about three squares.
+Timişoara is all about the three squares.
 Neatly constructed in a row you’ll find Piaţa Victoriei (Victory Square), Piaţa Libertății (Freedom Square), and Piaţa Unirii (Union Square).
 The names refer to historical events that took place here.
 For example, Victory square was the place where the revolution started in 1989.
 Romania was one of the first countries to stand up against the communist regime.
 The most impressive square is undoubtedly Union Square.
 It didn’t matter how many times I visited this square, it kept on impressing me.
 Without exaggerating, I think I took about 20 photos of Bruck House.
+Tip: this city tour will guide you to all three squares along the most beautiful route.

 4. A city of Summer terraces